Determining Eligibility for the Ontario Disability Support Program (ODSP)

 The next part of the process is the Disability Determination Process.
 The MCSS explains it will determine if applicants have a “substantial medical or physical disability that:

-- significantly limits their ability to work, look after themselves or get out in the community; and
+- Significantly limits their ability to work, look after themselves or get out in the community

 You will have to submit a package of forms, the Disability Determination Package, to the MCSS to determine your disability eligibility.
 You and your doctor will fill out the forms jointly.
 Specially trained staff in the Disability Adjudication Unit of the MCSS then will make a decision as to whether or not you meet their definition of a person with a disability.